agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 summer holidays.
 Bicycles, on the other hand, have no holidays with a large excess in the number of accidents.
-Some holidays, like Christmas and Thanksgiving, keep people from getting on their bikes, but none seem to motivate to get on the road.
+Some holidays, like Christmas and Thanksgiving, keep people from getting on their bikes, but none seem to motivate to get out and ride.

 [car_dbd]: {% post_url 2016-12-02-switrs_crashes_by_date %}#day-by-day
 [mc_dbd]: {% post_url 2017-02-21-switrs_motorcycle_crashes_by_date %}#day-by-day